CharlotteJoyceDCB/demo-markDown-exercise1/README.md

 ___

 <!--Escape character using backslash-->
-This is an example of showing text with an "asterisk" that is not italized, example \*asterisk*
+This is an example of showing text with an *asterisk* that is not italized, example \*asterisk*